-Not only does research support its effectiveness, but it’s been proven to build stronger canine-human bonds by increasing a dog’s willingness to work and reducing stress on the owner and the dog.
+Not only does research support its effectiveness, but it’s been proven to build stronger canine-human bonds by increasing a dog’s willingness to work, reducing stress on the owner and the dog.

-Why I’m a Trainer
+Why I’m A Dog Trainer

 I’ve always loved dogs and had a knack for training.
 But until I met Lucky, my incorrigible, canine sociopath, I never fully understood why my training methods worked.
 Because before Lucky, all of my dogs were very well behaved.
 Most could walk off leash and respond to multiple cues.